njleonzhang/vscode-extension-mardown-image-paste/README.md

 | markdownPasteImage.cloudinarySecret | string | "" | api secret of cloudinary |
 | markdownPasteImage.cloudinaryFolder | string | "" | folder of cloudinary you want to put your image in |

-> if cdn is not configured correctly or the editing file is not a mardown file, the piture will be paste to current folder of the editing file.
+> if cdn is not configured correctly or the editing file is not a markdown file, the picture will be paste to current folder of the editing file.

-> When use github as cdn in China, I suggest you config a proxy.
+> if you use github as cdn in China, I suggest you config a proxy.

 | command | name | desc |
 | -- | -- | -- |
 | extension.markdownPasteImage | Paste Image | paste the clipbord image to cdn |
 | extension.markdownPasteImage.reInit | Paste Image: Reinit | restart and reconnect to electron app which act as ipc server |

 ## PR welcomed
 * support more CDN, such as Amozon S3 and Azure storage, refer to [current code](https://github.com/njleonzhang/vscode-extension-mardown-image-paste/blob/master/src/CdnUploader/)

 ## Development
 Clone the porject, and open it in vscode. press `F5` to start debug mode after `npm install the dependency`.
 At last, run `npm run package` to package a extension `vsix` file, and install it to your vscode for test.

 ## Limitations
-1. need to install a extra node module, [electron-image-ipc-server](https://github.com/njleonzhang/electron-image-ipc-server). if we bundle the electron in the extension, the extension size will be more than 70M.
-2. the extension starts a long live electron process as a `ipc` server
+1. need to install a extra node module, [electron-image-ipc-server](https://github.com/njleonzhang/electron-image-ipc-server). if we bundle the electron in the extension, the extension size will be more than 70M. `electron-image-ipc-server` is started as a long live electron process by the extension.
-3. can not support `gif` due to the [limitation of electron api](https://github.com/electron/electron/issues/8485)
+2. can not support `gif` due to the [limitation of electron api](https://github.com/electron/electron/issues/8485)